article · Honest answers: checking the claims

 Why should I trust RoleMath on this?

-Because we sell nothing — no course, no placement service, no affiliate fee — so we have no incentive to push you toward a paid program.
+Because nobody pays us to push you toward a paid program — no course of our own, no affiliate fee, ever.
 Our only stake is that you make an informed decision and don't get fleeced, which is why we tell you to demand audited evidence and compare against free routes.

 How can I check if a tech recruiter or company is legitimate?